logicalclocks/hops-docs/docs/hopsml/experiment.rst

 Experiments service
 -------------------

 Experiments service provides a unified view of all the experiments run using the experiment API in the hops python library.
-As demonstrated in the picture it provides general information about the experiment and the resulting metric.
+As shown in the figure, it provides an overview of the experiment results and the ability to compare hyperparameters and metrics to find the best model.
+Users do not need to register experiments themselves in any explicit way, it is enough to use any of the `experiment` module's functions for the experiment to be registered and tracked.

+The experiment program (notebook or python file) and Anaconda environment yaml file is automatically versioned when an experiment is registered.
+The artifacts are placed in the *Experiment Directory*.

+All print statements performed in the wrapper function are saved in a log file for each experiment and is accessed by pressing the camera icon under Outputs.

 .. _experiments_service.png: ../_images/experiments_service.png
 .. figure:: ../imgs/experiments_service.png